mbdemoraes/data-streams-feature-selection/README.md

 To use this extension, in MOA's GUI, select the Classification tab.
 Click in Configure, and at the new window, over Learner, click in Edit.
 On the "Editing option: learner" window, select "class moa.featureselection.classifiers.NaiveBayes".
 There will be three options to configure, each one described below:

 * numFeatures: number of features the selected feature selection method has to choose.
+Default 10.
 * fsMethod: which feature selection method will be used to reduce the dataset's attributes.
 They are: 0.
 None (default); 1.
 Katakis Method; 2.
 FBCF; 3.
 OFS.
 * winSize: window size, how much tuples (or instances) will be processed and classified each time.
+Default 1.

 ## Feature Selection Methods

 ### Katakis Method

-This FS scheme is formed by two steps: a) an incremental feature ranking method, and b) an incremental learning algorithm that can consider a subset of the features during prediction (Naive Bayes).
+Katakis et. al. proposes a method for feature selection in online learning by using two steps in conjunction: 1-) an incremental feature ranking method and 2-) an incremental learning algorithm that considers a subet of features during prediction, such as Naive Bayes or k-NN.

 *I. Katakis, G. Tsoumakas, I. Vlahavas, Advances in Informatics: 10th Panhellenic Conference on Informatics, PCI 2005, Springer Berlin Heidelberg, 2005, Ch.
 On the Utility of Incremental Feature Selection for the Classification of Textual Data Streams, pp. 338–348.*